 4:00 – 4:30: Cohort Scrum to discuss the upcoming Independent Projects

-At 4 pm you will join your instructor and classmates on the Google Meet link for an All-Hands Standup to discuss your first independent coding project that you will complete on Friday.
+At 4 pm you will join your instructor and classmates for a Cohort Scrum to discuss your first independent coding project that you will complete on Friday.
 Bring any questions that you may have.
-Later on in the course when you become familiar with the structure and expectations of coursework, you will not have these standups.
+Later on in the course when you become familiar with the structure and expectations of coursework, you will not have these meetings.

 4:30 – 5:00: Dev Team Retrospective

 Your first independent project is tomorrow so you'll want to make sure that you have the basic concepts covered.
 The first lesson of every course section always includes the objectives.
 Here's this section's objectives: Git, HTML, and CSS Objectives.
 Also, the final lesson of each course section always includes the objectives as well as more information about the upcoming code review: Git, HTML, and CSS Independent Project.

 Independent projects can be stressful, especially if you're struggling with concepts or have testing-related anxiety.
 Remember that you'll always have an opportunity to get instructor feedback and resubmit.
 If you need to review the general process, see Independent Projects and Code Reviews.